opendatahub-io-contrib/ai-on-openshift/docs/demos/credit-card-fraud-detection-mlflow/credit-card-fraud.md

     response = requests.post(URL, json=payload, headers=headers)  <----------
 ```

-This is what we use to send a request to our RHODS Model Server with some data we want it to run a prediction on.
+This is what we use to send a request to our RHOAI Model Server with some data we want it to run a prediction on.

 We are going to deploy the application with OpenShift by pointing to the GitHub repository.
 It will pull down the folder, automatically build a container image based on the Dockerfile, and publish it.